annuvrat/Blog-app/README.md

 ---

 <p align="center">
-  Made with ❤️ for the developer community
+  Made with ❤️ from Annuvrat
 </p>